MS in Speech-Language Pathology

 Get more information about our SLP on-campus venue option.

-- Texas Education Agency funds this option to train SLPs to work in Texas schools.
+- Texas Education Agency funds this venue to train SLPs who commit to working in Texas schools.

 - Classes held in education service centers across the state and through live webinars watchable on your home computer.

 Get more information about our distance education venue option.